Angular2Guy/AngularAndSpringWithMaps/README.md

 - Select different sites
 - read/edit/delete site data with GraphQl
 - Load/Save the site data in the H2/Postgresql Databases
+- Create a native image with GraalVM Community Edition

 ## Mission Statement
 The project serves as an example howto integrate Angular and Bing Maps with Spring Boot and relational databases.
 The frontend shows different property borders at different points in time for different company sites.
 The backend stores multiple company sites at different points in time with multiple property borders in clean architecture.
 Graphql is used to read and write the data in this project.
 The backend manages/initialzies the H2/Postgresql databases with Liquibase.
 The data access is done with Jpa and Spring Repositories.
 The architecture is checked with ArchUnit in a test.
+A GraalVM native image can be created.

 Currently Liquibase needs '-Dliquibase.duplicateFileMode=WARN' as VM Parameter at startup.